caleb531/open-conference-url/README.md

 brew install ical-buddy
 ```

+After this point, you can simply double-click the workflow file to install in
+Alfred.

 [icalBuddy]: https://formulae.brew.sh/formula/ical-buddy

+## Usage

 To use, simply type the `conf` command into Alfred, and you will see a list of
 upcoming calendar events.
 It does this by including all events within +/- 20